erlang/erlang-org/_posts/2022-05-18-My-OTP-25-highlights.md

  A peer node automatically terminates when it loses the control connection to the origin.
 This connection could be an Erlang distribution connection, or an alternative - TCP or standard I/O. The alternative connection provides a way to execute remote procedure calls even when Erlang Distribution is not available, allowing to test the distribution itself.

 Peer node terminal input/output is relayed through the origin.
 If a standard I/O alternative connection is requested, console output also goes via the origin, allowing debugging of node startup and boot script execution (see -init_debug).
-File I/O is not redirected, contrary to slave(3) behaviour.
+File I/O is not redirected, contrary to `slave(3)` behavior.

 The peer node can start on the same or a different host (via ssh) or in a separate container (for example Docker).
 When the peer starts on the same host as the origin, it inherits the current directory and environment variables from the origin.